TAG analyst report: Insights and recommendations for improved cyber resilience using CrashPlan

 The limitations of this approach are right there in the name of the tools: “While such solutions are obviously wonderful means for driving sharing, collaboration, and virtual operation of teams, they were not designed for backup.”
 This creates a classic square-peg-round-hole problem, where critical backup functionality is lost, security gaps are left uncovered and endpoint data easily falls between the cracks of incomplete backup functionality of cloud collaboration tools.

-Insight 5: Organizations are overconfident in data recovery capabilities
+Insight 5: Organizations are overconfident in endpoint DLP (data loss prevention) and recovery capabilities

 The root of the problem?
 Most organizations haven’t put their endpoint security tools and processes to the test.
 “Virtually none of the CISOs included in our research survey reported having strong validation and test methods for the restoration processes in place post-incident.”